sidhant293/Essential-Algorithms/System Design/Distributed Cache.md

 Purge operation is handled in bulk.
 When size of cleanup queue reaches beyond some threshold then purge is called

-Purge is done using single thread only as it updates prev and next nodes, in order to use multiple threads locks should be used.
+Purge is done using single thread only as it updates prev and next nodes, in order to use multiple threads locks should be used and it will be complex.
 To avoid this we use only one thread

 ```python